Vanessa22400/car_insurance_claims_prediction/README.md

 * past_accidents
 * and others.

-The column id was removed because it does not help with prediction.
+The column `id` was removed because it does not help with prediction.

 ### Data Preparation

 The following steps were performed before modeling:

-* Missing values in 'credit_score' and 'annual_mileage' were replaced with the mean of each column.
+* Missing values in `credit_score` and `annual_mileage` were replaced with the mean of each column.
 * All other variables were kept as they were.
 * A logistic regression model was trained for each feature separately.